(616) 404-3400 Licensed & Insured — #262300501 Serving Grand Rapids & Surrounding Areas

 Finished basement

-• Michigan Residential Code R310 requires an emergency egress window in every basement sleeping room — no exceptions.
+• Michigan Residential Code (MRC) R310 requires an emergency escape and rescue opening in every basement sleeping room — no exceptions.

 If you are finishing a basement anywhere in West Michigan and the plans include a bedroom — or any room you might rent, list, or sleep in — you are required to install a code-compliant emergency egress window.
 The rule is not optional, and it is not something a building inspector will let slide.
-This guide walks through exactly what the Michigan Residential Code requires, what Grand Rapids and surrounding municipalities expect on the permit side, what an egress retrofit actually costs, and the mistakes we see most often on older West Michigan homes.
+This guide walks through exactly what the Michigan Residential Code requires, what each Grand Rapids-area municipality expects on the permit side, the difference between retrofit and new-construction installs, what an egress project actually costs in 2026, and the mistakes we see most often on older West Michigan homes.

 Michigan Code: What R310 Actually Requires